 The good news is, you've done a great job raising your kitten to get along well with people.
-The bad news is, she's now so attached to you, she won't like it when you go out.
+The bad news is, they're now so attached to you, they may not like it when you go out.

 Separation anxiety, previously only recognized in dogs, is now acknowledged to occur in cats.
-Signs that your kitten may be suffering from separation anxiety include seeming stressed by you going out.
-She could be excessively vocal perhaps or soil the house in your absence.
+Signs that your kitten may be suffering from separation anxiety include seeming stressed by you going out, excessively vocalizing or soiling the house in your absence.

 Tips on dealing with separation anxiety include limiting the time you leave your kitten alone as much as you possibly can and trying not to make a big "production" out of leaving the house.
-If your kitten does soil the house, don't punish her.
-Cats don't understand punishment and, since her behavior is a result of stress, you'll actually be making the problem worse.
+If your kitten does soil the house, don't punish them.
+Cats don't understand punishment and, since their behavior is a result of stress, you'll actually be making the problem worse.

-You can easily teach your kitten to tolerate short absences by leaving her in a room, closing the door and walking away.
-After a few minutes, go back in but don't greet her.
+You can easily teach your kitten to tolerate short absences by leaving them in a room, closing the door and walking away.
+After a few minutes, go back in but don't greet them.
 When you've done this several times, extend the absences to 30 minutes.
-But if she begins to get distressed, and starts meowing or scratching at the door, you should shorten the absence period.
+But if theybegins to get distressed, and starts meowing or scratching at the door, you should shorten the absence period.